 It was the beginning of a debate.

-It went on and on with everyone having an opinion on why Femi wasn’t giving to what was prima facie a good cause.
+It went on and on with everyone having an opinion as to why Femi wasn’t giving to what was prima facie a good cause.

 A lot of times, I find that human beings constantly need for you to justify your actions to them.
-This isn’t a completely irrational expectation seeing as humans exist and interact in the same space and therefore sociologists would explain that it is only natural when this happens.
+This isn’t a completely irrational expectation – seeing as humans exist and interact in the same space.
+Therefore, sociologists would explain that it is only natural when this happens.